muratbinerbay/ProcessManager/README.md

 # No public Pimcore Studio support

-Dear community, please be aware of the fact that the Process Manager Bundle won't be publically available for Pimcore Platform Version 2025.1 and newer.
+Dear community, please be aware of the fact that the Process Manager Bundle won't be publically available for Pimcore Platform Version 2025.1 and newer which are using the new Pimcore Studio admin interface.
+We are only supporting the current ExtJS backend but no further development will be done.
 More information can be found [here](https://github.com/valantic-at/ProcessManager/issues/230).